 It is best to avoid alcohol at least during your first day in Breckenridge as alcohol is dehydrating and will make symptoms worse.
 Alcohol can interfere with your body's ability to adapt to the high altitude.
 If possible, avoid drinking alcohol until after your body has adjusted to the change in elevation, usually up to 2 days.

-Our Zaca chewables are loaded with glutathione and hydration enhancing benefits.
+Our Zaca chewables are loaded with glutathione and hydration-enhancing benefits.
 A top choice throughout Colorado stores, and a great preparation before making your Breckenridge trip.
-Take a packet of chewables for a few days leading up to your trip, then 1-2 packet a day during your stay in Breckenridge.
-Try our recovery chewables today!
+Take a packet of chewables for a few days leading up to your trip, then 1-2 packets a day during your stay in Breckenridge.
+Try our recovery chewables today and fuel your mountain experience!